MohammadUmar5/Github_Committer_vsCode/README.md

 1. Install the extension from the VS Code Marketplace.
 2. Open a workspace folder with a Git repository.
-3. Use the `Authorize with GitHub` command using `Ctrl+Shift+P (Windows/Linux) or Cmd+Shift+P (Mac)` to authorize the extension with your GitHub account.
+3. Use the **`Authorize with GitHub`** command via `Ctrl+Shift+P` (Windows/Linux) or `Cmd+Shift+P` (Mac) to authorize the extension with your GitHub account.
-4. Use the `Start Auto Commit` command using using `Ctrl+Shift+P (Windows/Linux) or Cmd+Shift+P (Mac)` to begin automated commits and pushes.
+4. Use the **`Start Auto Commit`** command to begin automated commits and pushes.
-5. The extension will automatically detect changes and commit them to your repository with detailed summaries.
+5. The extension will automatically detect changes and commit them to your repository with detailed summaries every 30 minutes.

-> **Note:**
+> **Notes:**
-> 1.The GitHub token is securely stored, so you won't need to reauthorize unless the token becomes invalid.
+> - The GitHub token is securely stored, so you won't need to reauthorize unless the token becomes invalid.

-## 2.Use the Start Auto Commit command once per session.
-If you close VS Code or restart your device, simply run the command again to resume hassle-free automation, saving you from dealing with complex command lines.
+> - Use the `Start Auto Commit` command once per session.
+If you close VS Code or restart your device, simply run the command again to resume hassle-free automation.

+---

 ## Known Issues

-- **Manual Authorization**: Users must manually run the authorization command using `Ctrl+Shift+P (Windows/Linux) or Cmd+Shift+P (Mac)` when using the extension for the first time.
+- **Manual Authorization**: Users must manually run the authorization command using `Ctrl+Shift+P` (Windows/Linux) or `Cmd+Shift+P` (Mac) when using the extension for the first time.
 - **Workspace Dependency**: The extension only works when a workspace folder with a valid Git repository is open.

 ---